alex-w-hunt/u2json-log-emailer/README.md

 # u2json-log-emailer
+u2json-log-emailer works within the Snort and u2json pipeline to send email alerts.

+### Description
-u2json-log-emailer works within the Snort and u2json pipeline to aggregate the network logs into most common statistics of source IP, alert message, and user-agent to generate email alerts.
-This script functions as an alternative to using paid email alert functionality built into SIEMs like Splunk.
+This script aggregates the json-format network logs into most common statistics of source IP, alert message, and user-agent to generate email alerts.
+It functions as an alternative to using paid email alert functionality built into SIEMs like Splunk.

-This script by default will send an alert consisting of 60 seconds of logs every hour (if there was activity).
+By default, this script will send an alert consisting of 60 seconds of logs every hour (if there was activity).
 It will also send a daily report at Midnight.

 ### Setup
 [Snort](https://www.snort.org/)